emsig/article-fdesign/README.md

-If you are new to Python I recommend using a Python distribution, which will ensure that all dependencies are met, specifically properly compiled versions of `NumPy` and `SciPy`; I recommend using Anaconda, https://www.anaconda.com.
+If you are new to Python I recommend using a Python distribution, which will ensure that all dependencies are met, specifically properly compiled versions of `NumPy` and `SciPy`; I recommend using Anaconda, <https://www.anaconda.com>.

-The required modules `empymod` and `empyscripts` are included in the provided source code (folder in which this README resides).
-Have a look at https://empymod.github.io if you want to install the latest version of them.
+The required module `empymod` is included in the provided source code (folder in which this README resides).
+Have a look at <https://empymod.github.io> if you want to install the latest version of them.

 ## Reproducing